Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC:5731].
 This command adheres to the standard.

-Do note that for period specification, only the unit `y` for year is accepted.
+Do note that for period specification, only the unit `y` indicating year is accepted.

 The following values for the period specification are accepted: